 The issue: Should voters return Rep. Lois Capps, D-Santa Barbara, to Congress?

-A conservative's perspective:
+A liberal's perspective:

 Since 1998, Congresswoman Lois Capps has been an effective representative of the district that includes San Luis Obispo County.
 Her legislative accomplishments have benefited our community and the country in multiple areas.

 For the most comprehensive local coverage, subscribe today.

 The current Congress has earned the dubious honor of being the most unproductive in the history of our country because of the Republican Party’s hijacking by its bullying Tea Party faction.
 Their rabid tactics and intransigence, which put ideology above public good, has resulted in acrimonious polarization.
 Despite this, Congresswoman Capps was able to cross the aisle; the meager 55 bills passed by this Congress include two authored by Rep. Capps and sponsored by a Republican colleague.

 Some of Congresswoman Capps’ accomplishments include: